ArduPilot/node-mavlink/README.md

 $ npm install --save node-mavlink serialport
 ```

 Once you've done it you can start using it.
-First you'll need a serial port that can parse messages one by one:
+First you'll need a serial port that can parse messages one by one.
+Please note that since we're using ECMAScript modules the file name should end with `.mjs` extension (e.g. `test.mjs`)

 ```
 import * as SerialPort from 'serialport'